#1 in Sleep Product Research

 Sleep Like The Dead does not seek or accept mattress reviews from visitors to our website mainly because we cannot verify their credibility.
 We instead rely on what we regard as more credible sources for getting information from actual owners, namely the online message boards / forums referred to above.

-Some retailers provide sections on their websites for customers to review mattresses purchased from them, but they are selective about which reviews are actually published.
-These review sections often have the appearance of being objective but are likely tilted in favor of the retailer at least somewhat.
-If we have reason to believe that unfavorable reviews are not being published, we do not include any reviews from the website into our research.
+Some manufacturers / retailers provide sections on their websites for customers to review mattresses purchased from them, but they are – in our opinion – selective about which reviews are actually published.
+These review sections often have the appearance of being objective but are likely tilted in favor of the manufacturer / retailer at least somewhat.

-For a mattress to be included in our main or part one research results (not additional or part two results), we must be able to find at least 150 owner experiences.
-In addition, in most main or part one research results, no one source makes up more than 30% of the sample size for any particular mattress.
+In addition, unless otherwise indicated, no one source makes up more than 30% of the sample size for any particular mattress.
 This ensures source diversity and prevents an over-reliance on any one particular source.

-To further ensure accurate findings, several measures were taken.
-Namely, no data was collected from mattress owners who indicated that they have slept on a particular bed for less than one week since this is often not enough time to form a solid opinion one way or the other.
+To further ensure accurate findings, several measures are taken.
+Namely, no data is collected from mattress owners who indicate that they have slept on a particular bed for less than two week since this is often not enough time to form a solid opinion one way or the other.

-Further, in cases where it was not clear if the reviewer owned the bed, the comments were not included in the data.
-(Owners were identified when they openly said they owned a particular bed, referred to the bed as my bed or identified themselves as an actual owner in some other obvious, non-ambiguous way.)
+Further, in cases where it is not clear if the reviewer owns or owned the bed, the comments are not included in the data.
+(Owners are identified when they openly say they own or owned a particular bed, refer to the bed as my bed or identify themselves as an actual owner in some other obvious, non-ambiguous way.)

-The owner satisfaction rating for each mattress type or brand was computed by dividing the number of reviews / comments that showed approval of the mattress by the total number of reviews / comments for the mattress (sample size).
-A mattress was considered satisfactory by an owner if any or all of the following conditions were met: The mattress was explicitly described as comfortable; the mattress was described as allowing better sleep; the mattress was recommended to others; the owner stated that they like the mattress.
+The owner satisfaction rating for each mattress type or brand is computed by dividing the number of reviews / comments that showed approval of the mattress by the total number of reviews / comments for the mattress (sample size).
+A mattress is considered satisfactory by an owner if any or all of the following conditions are met: the mattress is explicitly described as comfortable; the mattress is described as allowing better sleep; the mattress is recommended to others; the owner states that he or she likes the mattress.

-We receive NO compensation of any kind from any company, organization or individual to affect in any way or degree the content of our website including our product research.
-Our mission is to help people sleep better and this can only be achieved by presenting unbiased and truthful information.
+We receive no compensation of any kind from any company, organization or individual to affect in any way or degree the content of our website including our product research.
+Our mission is to help people sleep better by making informed sleep-product buying decisions, and this can only be achieved by presenting unbiased and truthful information.

-We have advertising on our site to provide us with financial resources to conduct our extensive research.
-In addition, some pages of our website include a link(s) to Amazon.com.
-On these pages, we state clearly at the bottom of the page that inks to a product(s) offered for sale at Amazon.com appears on this page, and Sleep Like The Dead will earn revenue if a product(s) is purchased through previously mentioned link(s).
+We have advertising on our site (auto-generated by Google Adwords / Adsense) to provide us with the financial resources needed to conduct our extensive research.
+In addition, some pages of our website include links to Amazon.com.
+On these pages, we state clearly at the bottom of the page that links to a product(s) offered for sale at Amazon.com appears on this page, and Sleep Like The Dead will earn revenue if a product(s) is purchased through previously mentioned links.

-The advertising and links that appear on our website in no way affect our website content or research results.
+The advertising and links that appear on our website in no way affect or influence our research findings.